The Terrorist Factory

 Men who didn't swear allegiance were executed.
 Women became slaves for sex or reproduction, and their offspring may still serve the cause.
 In mobile training camps, the captured children were drugged, indoctrinated, and taught to shoot Kalashnikovs, plant explosives, and handle suicide vests.
 They are the intended products of the terrorist factory.
 In this taut, disturbing account, the authors document a utilitarian genocide that still holds an implicit threat to other counties, including those in the West.

-Costel Nastasie is the founder and president of Roma Dignity and has conducted research in association with Yahad in Unum on the deportation and genocide of the Roma.
-He now coordinates investigations in the Middle East.
+Nastasie Costel is the founder and president of Roma Dignity and has conducted research in association with Yahad in Unum on the deportation and genocide of the Roma.
 Originally from Romania, he now lives in Brussels.

 "What makes this book so powerful are the details—meticulously gathered in person by Father Patrick Desbois and his chief investigator, Costel Nastasie.
 They are a formidable team with no equal in this field and, perhaps more importantly, no agenda.
 Through their extraordinary commitment, experience, and precise investigative techniques, they offer us all a rare opportunity to go inside the minds and the machinery of ISIS, whose extremist ideology still threatens us all.
 The insight they offer is unique—and terrifying.
 If you read only one book on this subject, it should be this one.”—Lara Logan, 60 Minutes